HeySkidee/practice/fuck it.md

 ---

-Hard intensity work habits now will make hard stuff in future feel eazier
+Hard and intense work habits now will make hard stuff in future feel eazier